-- [@carto/react-*]: A set of packages created to make easy integration with CARTO platform and its APIs, geospatial widgets and a custom theme for Material-UI.
+- [@carto/react-*]: A set of packages created to make easy integration with CARTO platform and its APIs, geospatial widgets, and a custom theme for Material-UI.

-LI Apps tend to be applications with a reduced number of pages, but with lots of functionalities at each page and many relations between them.
+Location Intelligence Apps tend to be applications with a reduced number of pages, but with lots of functionalities at each page and many relations between them.

-In the past, they were developed using imperative programming (with MVC patterns or similar), but it easily ends up in a messy application with a huge amount of relations between components.
+In the past, they were developed using imperative programming (with MVC patterns or similar), but it easily ends up in a messy application with a huge amount of dependencies between components.
 And each time you need to add something new, a new bug is also introduced.